How long has YouthWorks existed?

 Is there an application deadline?

-It is to your advantage to apply as soon as possible rather than waiting until the deadline, as positions are filled on a rolling basis as applications are reviewed and interviews are completed.
-Certain positions may fill before the April deadline.
+Positions are still available for the 2017 summer.
+We would encourage you to apply as soon as possible, as positions are filled on a rolling basis as applications are reviewed and interviews are completed.

 Check the summer staff page for staffing updates.